PlaidCloud/website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/volume.md

     An existing PVC with that name that is not owned by the pod will *not* be used for the pod to avoid using an unrelated volume by mistake.
 Starting the pod is then blocked until the unrelated PVC is removed.
 If such a pre-created PVC is meant to be used by the pod, the PVC has to updated with an owner reference to the pod once the pod exists.
 Normally this should not be necessary, but it may be useful when manually reconstructing a broken cluster.

-    This field is read-only and no changes will be made by Kubernetes to the PVC after it has been created.
+    This field is read-only and no changes will be made by PlaidCloud to the PVC after it has been created.

     Required, must not be nil.